How Lucky We Are

 Her delicate fingers fondle each piece

-held above the puzzle, waiting release,
+above the puzzle, awaiting release,

 causing her concentration to increase.